lexmartem/uznai/docs/PRD.md

 - Java Spring Boot application with Java 21
 - Spring WebMVC for RESTful API endpoints
 - Spring Security for authentication and authorization
-- Spring WebSocket with STOMP for real-time features
+- Spring WebSocket with STOMP for real-time quiz sessions only
 - Spring Data JPA for database interactions
 - JWT token-based authentication with refresh tokens
 - Apache PDFBox for PDF processing